andyshuxin/todo_list_howto/README.md

 etc.

 I shall keep working on it as an exercise.
-Please feel free to watch the project at:
+You could watch the project at:
 [GitHub](https://github.com/andyshuxin/todo-list).

-Please feel free to comment or ask questions here on GitHub or via Email at andy@shux.in.
+Please feel free to comment or ask questions here on GitHub or via Email at andy@shux.in or via Code4HK Slack channel.